n-osborne/logic-in-agda/src/FOL-Relational-Structures.lagda.md

   ([ s ] α [ d / x ]) n | no  _ = α n
 ```

-We will need to chack whether a tuple of elements is in a list of
+We will need to check whether a tuple of elements is in a list of
 tuple.
+We give oursalves some trivial postulate about tuple decidable
+equality and ordering relation that should disapear once we find our
+way in agda standard library.

 ```
   postulate